ayhon/write-ups/src/LakeCTF2022/fun-type-system/part-1/section-3.md

 ## Functions on lists

-From this finding, we can deduce the function of many other types which don't use more than `EOS` and generic type parameters.
+From this finding, we can deduce the behaviour of many other traits which don't use more than `EOS` and generic type parameters.
 ```scala
 type Sloth[L, F[_]] = L match